Fouzi Khalid Abdullah Al Odah: Al Odah v. United States

 On May 12, 2007, the Kuwait Times reported that Kuwait and the USA concluded negotiations regarding the repatriation of the remaining Kuwaiti captives.

 Nevertheless, Khaled Al Mutayri, Fouzi Khalid Abdullah Al Awda, Fouad Mahoud Hasan Al Rabia and Faiz Mohammed Ahmed Al Kandari continue to be held as of August 1, 2009.

 US District Court Judge Colleen Kollar-Kottely ordered the immediate repatriation of Khaled Al Mutairi on July 29, 2009.

 According to The Jurist the habeas corpus cases for the other three men are expected to conclude in August and September 2009.

 Kollar-Kotelly ruled on al Odah's habeas corpus petition on August 24, 2009.

 The 32-page ruling was published on September 1, 2009, after classified portions had been redacted.

 She ruled that the USA could consider al Odah was an "enemy combatant", without regard to whether the training camp he attended was actually the al Farouq training camp, because he had acknowledged attending a training camp, for a single day.

 Renewed repatriation negotiations

 In July 2013, Cynamon said the Obama administration was renewing repatriation negotiations after "years of radio silence".

-Repatriated in November 2014
+Repatriation in November 2014

 He was repatriated in November 2014, following the recommendation of the Periodic Review Board.